-Babywearing has several positive health effects, for both you and your baby.
-It’s also a safe and cozy way to carry your baby if you choose a safety-tested and approved baby carrier.
-Today’s safety standards are set high to assure the safety and health of newborns.
+Babywearing has several health benefits for both you and your baby.
+It’s also a safe and cozy way to carry your baby, if you choose a safety-tested and approved baby carrier.
+Today’s safety standards are strict to assure the safety and health of newborns.
 There are some safety guidelines to look for to carry properly.
 We will go through them here.

 Hip positioning and hip dysplasia

-A common discussion with baby carriers is that if the baby carrier panel is too narrow, there can be a risk that the baby’s legs are hanging down, which can increase the risk of what is called hip-dysplasia.
+A common discussion with baby carriers is that if the baby carrier panel is too narrow, there can be a risk that the baby’s legs are hanging down.
+Increasing the risk of hip-dysplasia.
 In a hip-healthy baby carrier, the newborn baby’s legs are placed in an m-shape.
 This squat-like position benefits healthy hip development and even decreases the risk of hip dysplasia.

 Breathing and free airways